 Of her master bedroom, Bethany says, “I wanted it to look like a tropical paradise, so I had all four walls wallpapered in this vintage looking palm motif.
 I had the floors stained navy blue which makes them look like water.”

-For more info, including paint colors, check out the June issue of Country Living and read the story by Susan Heeger.
-For the behind-the-scenes scoop about the shoot, visit Bethany’s blog The Glamorous Housewife.
+Check out the June issue of Country Living to read the story by Susan Heeger.